jmdelvecchio/geol320-sp24/README.md

 # Testers
 Thank you to the people who have tested these notebooks:
 1. Dorothy Merritts, Franklin and Marshall, Fall 2023
+2. Dartmouth College EARS33 students from Spring 2022 and Spring 2023